-- 1) Let the first instruction be any coprocessor instruction that is not executed, for any of the following reasons: - It fails its condition code check. - It appears in the processor pipeline but is not executed due to a taken branch, an exception or an interrupt. - 2) Assume that this first instruction is stalled by the coprocessor due to an internal dependency. - 3) Let the second instruction be any coprocessor load or store 64/double: cfldr64, cfldrd, cfstr64, cfstrd.
+- 1) Let the first instruction be both: - any coprocessor instruction that is not executed. - stalled by the coprocessor due to an internal dependency. - 2) Let the second instruction be any two-word coprocessor load or store.

 If the second instruction is a load, the upper word in the target register will generally get an incorrect value.
 If the second instruction is a store, the word immediately following the second target memory location will be written; that is, instead of just writing two consecutive 32-bit words (a 64-bit value or a double value) to memory, a third 32-bit word immediately following this will be written, leading to memory corruption.